Welcome to the Diocese of Altoona-Johnstown!

 "Beginning Again" - Fall 2023 Workshop

-In celebration of the Eucharistic Revival happening in the Catholic Church in America, the Diocese of Altoona-Johnstown will present another engaging workshop in its popular Beginning Again series.
+In celebration of the Eucharistic Revival happening in the Catholic Church in America, the Diocese of Altoona-Johnstown presented another engaging workshop in its popular Beginning Again series.
 Click below to watch the speaker presentations from the October event!

 Synod on Synodality - Summary Report